articodeltd/angular-cesium/README.md

 Angular Cesium is an open source project, feel free to open issues,ask questions and open PRs.
 For additional support options contact us: [contact@articode.co](mailto:\\contact@articode.co).

+Articode is a software company that specializes in GIS solutions and is the creator and the maintainer of angular-cesium.
+Feel free to contact us for consulting or any business endeavors.